 - The average attention span is 2.8-8 seconds.

-- 90% of the information transmitted to the brain is visual.
+- In fact, 90% of the information transmitted to the brain is visual.

-- The human brain can identify images seen for as little as 13 milliseconds.
+- Interestingly, the human brain can identify images seen for as little as 13 milliseconds.

 - Visuals get 94% more views than text-based information.

 - After three days, people retain 65% of visually presented information.

 - Namely, digital signage has an astounding recall rate of 83%.
 This figure is almost double the information retention rate for traditional advertising.

 - Interestingly, digital signage has a 47.7% effectiveness on brand awareness.

 - Digital displays capture 400% more views than static displays.

 - Indeed, 75% of travelers recall seeing a digital billboard within the past month.